21st century

 Mississippi Office of the State Medical Examiner

-In 2000, the skeletal remains of an unidentified man were discovered in Colorado.
-The man’s identity remained a mystery.
+In 2022, the remains of an unidentified man were discovered in Alberta.
+All traditional identification methods were exhausted.

 A track record of solves